gombrii/aoc/README.md

 # Advent of Code CLI (`aoc`)

 A command-line tool to streamline your **Advent of Code** workflow in **Go**, from scaffolding new solutions to running them with input data, chasing better solutions and execution times.
 It handles project setup, day initialization, and execution of specific parts with minimal friction.

-> Last year I wrote something similar to this, albeit much simpler, in my AoC repo.
-Now I thought it'd be neat to keep the facilitation of AoC challenges as a standalone app, separate from the actual challenges, hence this.
->
-> The goal of this application is to impose upon the user as little as possible and let the user run and write his/her own solutions along with any helper code.
-This app, in its core, only provides a simple way to structure and run the solutions without needing to juggle multiple binaries.
+The goal of this app is at its core to simply create a helpful catalogue structure for Advent of Code repos with a method to easily run the solutions without having to juggle multiple binaries.
+None of the advanced features are needed, but they're there for those who benefit from them.

 ## Features